World Lewy Body Dementia Day, January 28, 2025

 About Lewy Body Dementia Canada

-Formed in 2015, it is the first and most comprehensive website on Lewy Body Dementia in Canada.
-Actively co-administering the two largest online support groups in the world has guided the content of the website to address the most pressing issues faced by caregivers, and those living with Lewy.
-Hundreds of curated, Lewy-specific articles have been summarized on social media, and we also were the first to produce podcasts on LBD.
+Formed in 2015, it is the first and most comprehensive source of information on Lewy Body Dementia in Canada.
+Actively co-administering the two largest online support groups in the world has guided the content of the website to address the most pressing issues faced by caregivers, and those living with LBD.
+Hundreds of curated, Lewy-specific articles have been summarized on social media, and Lewy.ca was also the first in the world to produce podcasts on the condition.